-What to Do
+What You Can Do

 - Check privacy settings on social networks

-- Disable Automatic Location tagging for status updates or tweets
+- Disable automatic location tagging for status updates or tweets

-- Don’t check in at your home
+- Don’t check-in at your home

 - Check image background for identifiable landmarks